-The literary circles that had begun with the Florentine Renaissance had continued throughout Europe, but during the seventeenth century topics of interest shifted to the new philosophic ideas and natural science.
+Literary circles were common in Renaissance Europe, but during the seventeenth century topics of interest shifted to the new philosophic ideas and natural science.
 One of these literary circles turning scientific was hosted in Paris by Marin Mersenne (1588-1648), a scientist and mathematician and member of the Catholic religious order of the Minims.
 Mersenne mentored young scientists, such as Blaise Pascal and Christian Huygens, and weekly intellectual meetings were hosted at his convent cell in Paris and at the homes of other members of the group.

 Another key group with scientific and educational interests gathered in London around Samuel Hartlib (1600-1662).
 This group, influenced by the ideas of Francis Bacon and Czeck educator Jan Comenius (1592-1670), attempted to introduce educational reforms with an applied science orientation into Oxford and Cambridge.
 They were not successful in this, but instead they stimulated the creation of a number of independent academies in England and Scotland.
 Hartlib attracted into his circle several scientists such as mathematician John Pell, chemist Benjamin Worsley and physicist Robert Boyle.

 A number of English scientists held informal meetings at the Gresham College in London and at Oxford during the 1640's and 1650's.
 Prominent among these were physicists Robert Boyle and Robert Hooke, architect Sir Christopher Wren, and clergyman and educator John Wilkins.
-Under Wilkins' leadership, this group became organized as the Royal Society of London for the Improvement of Natural Knowledge in 1660, with Wilkins as Secretary and Hooke as Curator of Experiments.
+Under Wilkins' leadership, this group became organized as the Royal Society of London for the Improvement of Natural Knowledge in 1660.
 A Royal Charter was awarded to the organization in 1662 by Charles II.
 The society was organized in commissions who investigated specific topics such as mechanics or astronomy.
 Beginning in 1665, the society published a journal entitled Philosophic Transactions, which included papers presented at the sessions and related discussions.